-There is little research to understand why women suffer from sleeplessness more than men, but there are several alternative approaches instead of using sleeping pills as the first choice.
+There is little research to understand why women suffer from sleeplessness more than men, but there are several alternative approaches instead of using medications as the first choice.
 Some of these solutions include Cognitive behavioral therapy for insomnia (CBTi) like sleep restriction therapy, sleep hygiene education (SHE), and other non-prescription over-the-counter solutions.

 What is CBTi?

 CBTi trains people to use techniques that address the mental (or cognitive) factors associated with insomnia, such as the ‘racing mind’, and to overcome the worry and other negative emotions that accompany the experience of being unable to sleep.
-It is an effective treatment for chronic sleep problems and is usually recommended as the first line of treatment.
+It is an effective treatment for chronic problems and is usually recommended as the first line of treatment.

 Shouldn’t Sleep Restriction be Avoided?

 Sleep restriction therapy, a version of CBTi, aims to address difficulty staying asleep through reverse logic.
-Limiting the amount of time spent in bed can help those struggling with sleeplessness to sleep better.
+Limiting the amount of time spent in bed can help those struggling to sleep better.
 The name of this method may be confusing because the goal is not to restrict sleep, but rather to restrict time spent in bed awake.

 What is Sleep Hygiene?

-The basic concept of sleep hygiene is that your environment and habits can be optimized for better sleep.
+The basic concept of sleep hygiene is that your environment and habits can be optimized for better restfulness.
 The ideal routine though can vary from person to person, just as any other routine would.
 For that reason, it’s important to test out different adjustments to find out what helps your sleep the most.
-It’s also important to know that improving sleep hygiene won’t always resolve sleeping problems.
+It’s also important to know that improving sleep hygiene won’t always resolve your problems.
 People who have serious insomnia or sleep disorders like obstructive sleep apnea may need to combine multiple forms of therapy to improve sleep.

 Why Can’t I Sleep?